-Vercel Edge Functions allow you to deliver content to your site's visitors with speed and personalization.
+Vercel Edge Functions let you deliver content to your site's visitors with speed and personalization.
 They are deployed globally by default on Vercel's Edge Network and enable you to move server-side logic to the Edge, close to your visitor's origin.

-This example fetches the latest datafile from the optimizely CDN during every build.
-Deploy Hooks from Vercel can be used with Optimizely Webhooks to keep the application up to date with the latest changes in the optimizely project.
+This example fetches the latest datafile from the Optimizely CDN during every build.
+Deploy Hooks from Vercel can be used with webhooks from Optimizely Feature Experimentation to keep the application up to date with the latest changes in the Optimizely project.

-Optimizely's Full Stack SDKs require a user-provided identifier to be passed in at runtime to drive experiment and feature flag decisions.
+Optimizely's Feature Experimentation SDKs require a user-provided identifier to be passed in at runtime to drive experiment and feature flag decisions.
 This example generates a unique id, stores it in a cookie and reuses it to make the decisions sticky.
 Another common approach would be using an existing unique identifier within your application.

-For more information on how Optimizely Full Stack SDKs assign users to feature flags and experiments, see the documentation on how bucketing works.
+For more information on how Optimizely Feature Experimentation SDKs assign users to feature flags and experiments, see the documentation on how bucketing works.

 In the following example, you can create a demo application using Next.js.
 An example of this demo application is available on Vercel's GitHub.